turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 To use the application, the user should at least set the operating system window to render to with the `SetWindow()`, providing the operating system-specific window handle to it.
 This will be the main window that the application will draw its contents to.

 It's also recommended to call `Initialize()` of the application if you do anything with the engine features outside of RenderPath, for example in your main function.
 This will kick off engine initialization immediately, instead of the first call to `Run()`.
 Using engine features before `application.Initialize()` was called, can be undefined behaviour.
-If you only use engine features withing application's Update() and other overridable functions, those are ensured to be running when it is valid to do.
+If you only use engine features within application's Update() and other overridable functions, those are ensured to be running when it is valid to do.

 An example of minimal application initialization: